Georgetown University Data & Information Overview

 Student Loan Debt

-How Much Money Do Georgetown Graduates Make?bachelor's degree recipients from Georgetown make around $93,500 per year during the early years of their employment.
+How Much Money Do Georgetown Graduates Make?students who graduate with a bachelor's degree from Georgetown make about $93,500 a year during their first few years of employment after graduation.
 This is good news for future Georgetown graduates since it is 135% more than the average college graduate's salary of $39,802 per year.

 Location of Georgetown University